-For a good stock ROI, use a benchmark of 8%.
+Use a benchmark of 8% for a good stock ROI.
 Putting your money in a simple index fund and letting it grow can get you a pretty consistent 8-10% yearly market returns over the long term, if the market continues to behave as it has for the past several decades.
 If you're going through the work of choosing your own investments, you deserve to make at least that.
 Settle for nothing less.

 More Articles about Investing